The Contractor's License

 Work in the Public Rights-of-Way

 The City of Littleton has a number of regulations concerning construction activity in any publicly-owned rights-of-way.
+Note, a sewer permit will allow work within the City's right-of-way.
+A right-of-way permit is not required if a sewer permit is issued.
 For right-of-way permits, visit eTRAKiT Portal or contact Development Review at 303-795-3752.
 For placing a dumpster or pod in the street, contact public works at 303-795-3834 or fill out the Dumpster/Pod Permit Request Form.

 Certificate of Occupancy